pudly/schmopera-hugo/content/articles/talking-with-singers-corinne-winters.md

 date = "2016-04-23T12:31:00-04:00"
 lastmod = "2018-02-05T14:57:00-05:00"
 publishDate = "2016-04-25T04:39:00-04:00"
-short_description = "We had the chance to speak with Winters about the \"intense and subtle\" Mélisande, her offstage creative outlets, and how she stays happy and healthy on the road.
-Frankly, we'll take wellness tips from any soprano who can run a half-marathon." slug = "talking-with-singers-corinne-winters" title = "Talking with singers: Corinne Winters"
+short_description = "We had the chance to speak with Winters about the &quot;intense and subtle&quot; Mélisande, her offstage creative outlets, and how she stays happy and healthy on the road.
+Frankly, we&#039;ll take wellness tips from any soprano who can run a half-marathon." slug = "talking-with-singers-corinne-winters" title = "Talking with singers: Corinne Winters"
 +++